 The Labyrinth of Dangerous Hours: A Memoir of the Second World War

 Lilka and her family were arrested by the Gestapo in 1943 and sent to the political prison Pawiak, then to Auschwitz.
 There, Lilka's mother died and her younger sister was sent off to another camp.
 The rest of the family was put to work in the camp building offices.
-After being transported to a number of other camps (in one instance by a way of a three-day march), the three sisters were reunited in 1945, and shortly thereafter liberated by the British.
+After being transported to a number of different camps, the three sisters were reunited in 1945, and shortly thereafter liberated by the British.
 Lilka later went to Italy to continue her education, moving to Canada in 1948.

 As many as 150,000 Polish political prisoners were taken during the war, half of whom died in the camps.
 This memoir is a testament to their struggle.

 - Division: Scholarly Publishing

 - World Rights